ehpo/CatbNet/README.md

 ### Test Application

-As a Test Data, you can test network files of grouped networks in directory: test-data
+As a Test Data, you can test network files of grouped networks in .rar file: test-data.rar

 ## License